entando/frontend-libraries/packages/entando-apimanager/README.md

 `setApi()` is used to switch the use of mocks on or off. `useMocks` can only be set to false if a domain is being passed.

 `domain` has to be a valid domain main, which can omit the protocol.
 It is possible to add up to one directory, but the domain should not have trailing slashes.

+The `wasUpdated` selector will return a boolean to indicate whether or not the `setApi` action was successful.

 ---